Scottish Popular Sovereignty

 contact@respectscottishsovereignty.scot

-Direct Democracy (DD) & Decentralised Direct Democracy (DDD)
+Direct Democracy (DD) & Decentralised Direct Democracy (DDD) Explained

-The International Covenant on Civil and Political Rights (ICCPR) Article 25 provides that: Every citizen shall have the right and the opportunity to take part in the conduct of public affairs, directly or through freely chosen representatives”.
-Its interpretation has never been addressed by government in the UK or Scotland, although Schedule 5 of the Scotland Act 1998 allows Holyrood to implement Article 25 with respect to devolved legislation.
-Both governments, by failing to implement ICCPR and thus retaining the existing democratically deficient governance structure, are guilty of denying citizens their political rights with which to hold government to account.
+Schedule 5 of the Scotland Act 1998 allows Holyrood to implement the above Article 25 with respect to devolved legislation.
+By failing to implement ICCPR they are denying citizens their political rights with which to hold government to account.

 In 1996, recognising the difficulties of transposing ICCPR into domestic legislation, the UN Human Rights Committee approved an Addendum to Article 25, which forms the authoritative basis for Scottish Direct Democracy.